 He set out on the expedition in August the following year.
 Until then, the Portuguese sailors under the protectorate of Henry the Navigator were discovering the areas of the Atlantic Ocean, southern Europe and western parts of Africa to the Cape Verde Islands and today’s Sierra Leone.
 During these trips they gained enough knowledge about sailing and winds to enable future expeditions to travel further distances.
 In the early 1480s, Diego Cao discovered the estuary of the Congo River and sailed south of Ecuador to today’s Angola and Namibia.

-Expedition to the south of Africa
+Diaz’ expedition to the south of Africa

 The second caravel called Sao Pantaleao was commanded by Joao Infante and controlled by Álvaro Martins.
-Diaz’ brother, Pero, also took part in the expedition, who commanded a supporting ship expedition, and Joao de Santiago was the helmsman.
+Dias’s brother Pero, who commanded the ship supporting the expedition, also took part in the expedition, while Joao de Santiago was the helmsman.
 The expedition sailed south along the west coast of Africa.
-Along the way, the travelers managed to replenish their supplies in the Portuguese fortress on the Gold Coast.
-Sailing further south from the height of today’s Angola, Bartholomew Diaz swam to the Bay of Walvis (modern Namibia).
+Along the way, travelers managed to replenish their supplies at the Portuguese fortress on the Gold Coast.
+Sailing further south from the area of today’s Angola, on December 8, 1487, Dias reached the bay of Walvis (modern Namibia).

-Then he sailed further south, where he discovered Angra dos Ilheus and then the expedition experienced a terrifying storm.
-After two weeks, they found themselves in the open ocean from where Diaz wanted to find the coast, which he failed, but he discovered the western winds and oceanic whirlpools.
-Thanks to Venetian maps from 1460 and experiences from previous expeditions, he knew that on the other side of Africa there is the Indian Ocean, which is why it still went south-east.
+Then he sailed further south, where he discovered Port Nolloth, after which the expedition experienced a terrifying storm.
+After two weeks, they found themselves in the open ocean from where Diaz wanted to find the coast, which failed, but discovered western winds and ocean vortices.
+He was aware of the old Venetian maps of 1460 and the knowledge acquired by travelers from other expeditions, he knew that on the other side of Africa is the Indian Ocean and therefore still headed to the southeast.

-Based on his travel experience, Diaz helped to build two ships – Sao Gabriel and Sao Rafaela, which were used by Vasco da Gama in 1498, who continued Bartholomew’s mission.
-What’s more – Diaz participated in the expedition, but only in its first stage, until the expedition arrived at the Cape of Good Hope.
-The discovery of an alternative route to India was very significant, because for the first time in history Europeans could trade with India and the Far East bypassing the land, without using the services of incredibly expensive brokers and guides.
+Based on his travel experience, Dias helped build two ships – Sao Gabriel and Sao Rafael, which were used by Vasco da Gama in 1498, who continued the Bartolomeu mission.
+What’s more, Diaz prepared the expedition and participated in it himself, but only in its first stage, until the expedition reached Cape Verde.
+The discovery of an alternative route to India was very significant because for the first time in history, Europeans could trade with India and the Far East bypassing the land without using the services of incredibly expensive brokers and guides.

 Two years later he was one of the captains of the second expedition, which was to lead the Portuguese to India.
 The expedition was commanded by Pedro Alvares Cabral.
-In 1500, the fleet reached Brazil and continued its journey east to India.
-Unfortunately, it was the last expedition of the Portuguese explorer, on May 29, 1500, he died near Cape of Good Hope during the storm.
-Bartholomew Diaz was married and had two children.
+In 1500 the fleet reached Brazil and then continued its journey east to India.
+Unfortunately, this was the last expedition of the Portuguese explorer, on May 29, 1500, he died near the Cape of Good Hope during a storm.